finos/common-domain-model/documentation/source/contribution.rst

 * MAJOR.0.0-DEV.X (e.g. ``1.0.0-DEV.789``), where X gets incremented with each new pre-release version until it becomes the MAJOR.0.0 release.

 The minor, patch and pre-release numbers may sometimes increment by more than one unit.
 This is because release candidates may be created but not immediately released.
 Subsequently, a version associated with the next incremental unit may be released that includes the changes from the earlier release candidate.

 Unless under exceptional circumstances, the major number will be incremented by one unit only.

-Backwards Compatibility
+Backward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

-Like other types of software, *backwards compatibility* in the context of a domain model means that an implementor of that model would not have to make any change to update to such version.
+Like other types of software, *backward compatibility* in the context of a domain model means that an implementor of that model would not have to make any change to update to such version.

 * Prohibited changes: